jcmunav63/my-ror-blog/README.md

 - **Implement views for users and posts, and its corresponding comments and likes counters.**
 - **Adding two web forms for creating a post and adding a comment to a post.**
 - **Adding the Devise gem to our project for implementing user authentication.**
+- **Implementing authorization rules for deleting posts and comments, using the CanCanCan gem.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>